Al-Tighnari: Biography

 Al-Tighnari then travelled to various towns in al-Andalus, North Africa, and the East.
 He established contact with other intellectual centers of the time located at various points along the route.
 After staying at Bani Hammad fort, he continued his journey through the eastern Mediterranean, passing through Tripoli, Alexandria and several Syrian cities, including Damascus.
 He observed and studied the agricultural and hydraulic practices in these places with the intention of applying them in al-Andalus.
 Since he is mentioned as al-Hajj al-Gharnati in Ibn al-'Awwam's treatise on agronomy, it is likely that he made the Hajj at some point.

 Later, after going to various places in North Africa and the East, he came back to al-Andalus and would live in Granada and Seville alternately.

 He wrote a treatise on agronomy entitled Zuhrat al-Bustān wa-Nuzhat al-Adhhān (زهرة البستان ونزهة الأذهان) for the Almoravid prince Tamim, son of Yusuf Ibn Tashufin.
 Prince Tamim was governor of the province of Granada and patron of Al-Tighnari and other agronomists and botanists.

 In Expiración García Sánchez's description of Al-Tighnari, she paints him as a "fine writer" with a terse, spare style.
 Although she has only fragments of his poetry and prose, she believes that they provide a good indication of his writing ability.
 She also suggests that he may have been a physician, based on the detailed knowledge of medicine shown in his treatise, but she does not have any certain evidence that he ever practiced this skill.

 Ibn Bassam and Ibn Al-Khatib have both written poetry on Al-Tighnari in his time.

-Al-Tighnari died in Granada and buried there.
+Al-Tighnari died in Granada and was buried there.
 He instructed that on his tomb should be written: